 Ultimately, whether or not this is an optimum time for an individual to file for FERS Disability Retirement is a decision each individual must make, depending upon the specific circumstances.

-From a medical standpoint, of course, most individuals have no choice because he/she must file for disability retirement.
+From a medical standpoint, of course, most individuals have no choice because he/she must file for OPM Disability Retirement.
 From an economic standpoint, as private companies cut back and begin relying upon a part-time workforce without needing to pay for a worker’s health insurance benefits and other benefits, a Federal Disability Retirement Annuitant is a very attractive potential worker, indeed, because most such annuitants retain their own health insurance benefits.

 Such an annuitant can go out and find a job making up to 80% of what his/her former job currently pays, and still continue to receive the disability annuity.
-Further, while each individual must make a decision concerning hiring a FERS Disability attorney to help secure disability retirement benefits, it should always be looked upon as a long-term investment.
+Further, while each individual must make a decision concerning hiring a FERS Disability attorney to help secure Federal Disability Retirement benefits, it should always be looked upon as a long-term investment.